sachaamm/unity-http-listener-sample/README.md

 ## Test
 Open Assets/TestScene.
 Run the scene.
-Open the postman collection in postman.
+Open the [postman collection file joined](https://github.com/sachaamm/unity-http-listener/blob/main/UnityHttpListener.postman_collection.json) in postman.
 You can run requests samples via Postman.
 For text/html content type responses you can also use your web-browser.

 ## Configure
-Your HttpListener webserver is running under urls defined in the http-listener-config file.
+Your HttpListener webserver is running under urls defined in the [http-listener-config file](https://github.com/sachaamm/unity-http-listener/blob/main/http-listener-config.json).
 ```json
 {"urlBases":["http://localhost:4444","http://127.0.0.1:4444"]}
 ```

 So by default, the webserver is running in localhost on the port 4444.
-You can use this files to setup your production environment.
+You can use this files to setup your development/production environment as you wish.

 ## Code Example
 ```cs